LSG-hub/DJANGO-REACT/README.md

 # DJANGO-REACT
 This Repo contains basic DJANGO apps for backend and REACT for frontend.

-To refer this while building any project in the future
+## This Project Contains the user Authentication and a simple Notes app.